cbonoz/xrp23/README.md

 Validate any piece of data against the XRP EVM with proof of ownership.

-DataTrace is a high throughput data validation platform built on Ripple EVM where every piece of data gets a unique smart contract, Filecoin URL, and verifiable audit history.
+DataTrace is a high throughput data validation platform built on Ripple EVM, where every piece of data gets a unique smart contract, Filecoin URL, and verifiable audit history.

 Built for the XRP EVM 2023 hackathon